dcop7/tips_and_guides/it_time_management.md

 # Time Management Guide for IT Managers

 ## Overview
-As an IT manager leading a team of 5 to 8 people, managing time effectively is crucial for both personal productivity and team efficiency.
+As an IT manager leading a team, managing time effectively is crucial for both personal productivity and team efficiency.
 This guide provides **20 actionable strategies** to improve time management, reduce inefficiencies, and create a more structured workflow.

 ## 1. Plan Your Week in Advance
 - **Why?** Helps prioritize tasks and avoid last-minute chaos.